luord/luord.github.io/content/pages/resume.md

 ## Software Developer {: .low-margin }
 *Eximo,  Bogotá, Colombia 	07/13 - 11/14*

-Full-Stack software developer with responsibilities in maintenance and new features as well as responsible of several proofs-of-concept for a software development company handling different applications for varied clients and an in-house interactive CMS.
+Full-Stack software developer with responsibilities in maintenance and new features as well as responsible for several proofs of concept for a software development company handling different applications for varied clients and an in-house interactive CMS.

 * Frontend (javascript) and Backend (java) work on the company's own graphical CMS for website prototyping.
 New features and bug fixes.
 * Frontend (javascript) and Backend (java) work for a client's CRM.
 New features and bug fixes.
-* Purchase , setup and maintenance of a proof-of-concept virtualization server, based on virtualbox, for testing deployments in different browsers.
+* Purchase, setup and maintenance of a proof-of-concept virtualization server, based on virtualbox, for testing deployments in different browsers.
 * Initial migration of the version control system from perforce to git.
 ___